jimniels/blog/src/client/posts/2018-12-18-supporting-css-variables-in-sass.md

 ---
-title: Supporting CSS Variables in Sass
 tags: engineering insight
 ---

+# Supporting CSS Variables in Sass

 I can’t say I’ve really been keeping up with the Sass scene.
 For personal projects, I’ve essentially stopped using it everywhere I can.
 Writing plain CSS files is much more friendly in the long game, as I can come back to a project in two years and not have to touch any build tools etc. and my CSS still works.